Subaru-PFS/ics_xcuActor/docs/source/MOXA.rst

 In the left panel's Serial Settings, choose Port 4.
 Set it to 9600,8,1,None,None, RS-485 2-wire.
 Submit.
+Then in the Operating Settngs Port 4 page, set Delimiter 1 to 03 and enable it.
+And set the Delimiter process to Delimiter+2.
+[The ionpump controller replies all end with 0x03 and a two-byte CRC.
+If the MOXA can recognize this it can manage bus contention better.]

 PFS roughing pump configuration
 -------------------------------